Head-to-Head

 Pricing Comparison

-Riverside pricing starts at $15/mo with a free tier available.
-Google Meet pricing starts at $7/user/mo with a free tier available.
+Riverside starts at $15/mo with a free tier.
+Google Meet starts at $7/user/mo with a free tier.

 The Verdict